willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

 :time: 2+ years
 :impact:
-    * radically reduced risk of data leaks due to misconfigured permissions
+    * radically reduces the risk of data leaks due to misconfigured permissions
-    * centralized and simplified configuration and management of fields
+    * centralizes and simplifies configuration and management of fields
-    * normalization and validation performed during processing
+    * normalization and validation are performed during processing
-    * documentation of data reviews, data caveats, etc
+    * documentation of data reviews, data caveats, etc.
-    * reduced risk of bugs when adding new fields--testing is done in CI
+    * reduces the risk of bugs when adding new fields—testing is done in CI
-    * new crash reporting data dictionary with Markdown-formatted descriptions, real examples, relevant links
+    * new crash reporting data dictionary with Markdown-formatted descriptions, real examples, and relevant links

 Summary
 =======

-I've been working on Socorro (crash ingestion pipeline at Mozilla) since the beginning of 2016.
-During that time, I've focused on streamlining maintainence of the project, paying down technical debt, reducing risk, and improving crash analysis tooling.
+I've been working on Socorro, the crash ingestion pipeline at Mozilla, since the beginning of 2016.
+During that time, I've focused on streamlining maintenance of the project, paying down technical debt, reducing risk, and improving crash analysis tooling.

-One of the things I identified early on is how the crash ingestion pipeline was chaotic, difficult to reason about, and difficult to document.
+Early on, I observed that the crash ingestion pipeline was difficult to reason about, poorly documented, and full of risk.
 What did the incoming data look like?
 What did the processed data look like?
 Was it valid?
-Which fields were protected?
-Which fields were public?
-How do we add support for a new crash annotation?
-This was problematic for our ops staff, engineering staff, and all the people who used Socorro.
-It was something in the back of my mind for a while, but I didn't have any good thoughts.
+Which fields contained data anyone could look at?
+Which fields contained data that was sensitive and required access controls to access?
+How do we add support for new crash annotations?
+What happens when data is invalid or malformed?
+At a given point in the system, what did we know about the data?

-In 2020, Socorro moved into the Data Org which has multiple data pipelines.
+In 2020, Socorro moved into the Data Org, which has multiple data pipelines.
-After spending some time looking at how their pipelines work, I wanted to rework crash ingestion.
+After spending some time looking at how their pipelines work, I decided to rework the crash ingestion pipeline to be schema-driven and to move data validation and normalization earlier in the processor.

 The end result of this project is that: